 Review Task Force

 The Program Committee (PC) has an exceedingly difficult job that demands, collectively, many thousands of hours of volunteered effort.
-The goal of NDSS is to not only select the submissions that are ready for presentation at this venue, but also to assist the authors of rejected papers in improving their work as much as possible.
+The goal of NDSS is to not only to select the submissions that are ready for presentation at this venue, but also to assist the authors of rejected papers in improving their work as much as possible.

 To assist in this process, we are creating a group of senior PC members who will read reviews across many papers and ensure that all feedback achieves the following goals: 1) Provide concrete steps for improving the work; 2) Separate reviewer opinion from demonstrable technical weakness; and 3) Provide clear citation to work when claims of novelty are raised.
 While we make no claims that these changes will make the peer review process perfect (i.e., very good papers may still not be selected), we believe that this will help to improve the process.

 Technical papers submitted for NDSS should be written in English.
 Papers must not exceed 13 pages, excluding references and appendices.
 Papers must be formatted for US letter size (not A4) paper in a two-column layout, with columns no more than 9.25 in. high and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors must use the NDSS templates.
 The NDSS 2020 Templates are available at https://www.ndss-symposium.org/ndss2020/templates/.
 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
 Documents should render correctly in Adobe Reader when printed in black and white.